 You can halve all of the points costs above for Economy travel, however using Qantas Points for Economy travel is only really viable on American Airlines and Fiji Airways due to the taxes and fees imposed on Qantas flights by Qantas Frequent Flyer.

-It is viable from a cost point of view to use points to travel in Economy to the US with Fiji Airways, but unless you are short of leg and happy to economise, I’d look for a direct flight with American if possible.
+It is viable from a cost point of view to use points to travel in Economy to the US with Fiji Airways, but I’d suggest looking for a direct flight with American in Economy if possible.

 For more on this, you can read our more in-depth comparison of using Qantas Points for Qantas vs American Airlines redemptions to the US.

-Fiji Airways flights are available for booking on Qantas.com using points, just like Qantas and American Airlines.
+Fiji Airways flights are available for booking on Qantas.com using Qantas Points, just like Qantas and their other partners.

 However if you’re searching for award availability between Australia and the US, Fiji Airways results only show if you look for them specifically on a multi-stop itinerary.

-Yet, if I change this to a multi city search, I get an option to fly to the US with three hour layover in Nadi – for the same price as flying with Qantas or American in Business Class.
+However, if you change this to a multi city search, you may start to see options to fly to the US with three hour layover in Nadi – for the same points price as flying with Qantas or American in Business Class.

 The final itinerary shows the three hour layover in Nadi, along with a very reasonable amount of taxes for a Business Class flight to the US.